Canada's 'Welcome' To Immigrants Has Some Unintended Consequences

 He'd been talking to his friends in Silicon Valley and they were nervous about the newly elected president's attitude toward immigration.

-"Many of the start-ups and technology companies in the States and across the globe are made up of people who are not necessary from that country," Tippett says.
+"Many of the start-ups and technology companies in the States and across the globe are made up of people who are not necessarily from that country," Tippett says.

 Almost half of all American start-ups were actually founded by immigrants.